ajay0090/PRESENT-Cipher/README.md

 # PRESENT-Cipher

-We as team Walkie_Talkie of 3 members (Ajay Tarole[11840090], Ashish Kumar Suraj[11840230] and Rudraksh Kashyap[11840970]) have studied the PRESENT Cipher and implemented several aspects of it using different types of codes related to the same.
+We as a team Walkie_Talkie of 3 members (Ajay Tarole[11840090], Ashish Kumar Suraj[11840230] and Rudraksh Kashyap[11840970]) have studied the PRESENT Cipher and implemented several aspects of it using different types of codes related to the same.
 We have also made a report on the Cipher as well as you can see a nice presentation for the same.
 Thanks:)

 We have implemented the PRESENT Cipher, 80 bit in C.